-Traumatic Brain Injury Recovery and Prognosis in Fort Myers
+Brain Injury Attorney Fort Myers

 A traumatic brain injury (TBI) occurs as a result of either a severe blow to your head or an impact on your body that jolts the brain.
 A traumatic brain injury in Fort Myers can have both immediate and lasting physical and psychological effects.
 In some cases, you may not know that you have an injury until weeks, months, or even years after your accident.
 Therefore, if you have suffered head trauma, seek medical care immediately.
-If you need help contact our Fort Myers brain injury lawyer at the law office of Wolf & Pravato.
+If you need help contact our Fort Myers brain injury attorney at the law offices of Wolf & Pravato.

 Once you have received the medical care you require, a brain injury allows you to sue the negligent party for your injuries.

 A trivial accident is a horrifying experience.
 You are lucky if you do not suffer any serious physical or mental consequences of an accident.
 People face life-changing after-effects of the accident.
 One of the injuries that have a long-term impact is a brain injury.

 If you are a Traumatic Brain Injury (TBI) survivor, your future highly relies on the treatment you get.
 Therefore, you deserve to get fair compensation for your injuries and loss.
 Wolf & Pravato, an experienced Fort Myers Brain Injury Attorney, can assist you through complex accident cases and helps you win your rights.

 If you need help, book a free attorney consultation with us right now at (833) 704-4878.
 Our Fort Myers brain injury lawyer would love to assist you.

 What are the Causes of Traumatic Brain Injury?